 Port Genoa is the cruise port to Milan (Milano) - the capital of Lombardy region, Italy's most populous metro area and Italy's 2nd largest city (after Rome).
 The city has population around 1,4 million (metro over 3,2 million, up to 5,3 million with commuters), ranking it Europe's 19th largest.
 The distance between Genoa and Milan is 145 km (90 ml).

 Milan metro area includes almost all provinces of Piedmont and Lombardy.
 Milan is Italy's main financial and industrial centre.
 It has EU's 2nd-largest city economy (after Paris France) in terms of GDP and is ranked the largest among all non-capital European cities.

-Milan is a leading global city, with strengths in the commerce, arts, design, education, fashion, finance, healthcare, entertainment, research, media, services, and tourism.
-The business district of Milan hosts Italy's Stock Exchange as well as the headquarters of the largest international and national companies and banks.
-The city is an important world fashion and design capital, famous for several international fairs and events, including the Milan Furniture Fair and Milan Fashion Week.
-The city hosts a wealth of academies, universities and cultural institutions, with 11% of national total enrolled students.
+Milano is popular for its well-developed industries of commerce, finance, education (academies, universities, cultural institutions), research, media, arts, fashion, design, healthcare, entertainment, services, tourism.
+In the business district is Italy's Stock Exchange (Borsa Italiana) as well as the headquarters of world's largest banks and companies.
+The city is an important world fashion and design capital, famous for international fairs and events, including Furniture Fair and Fashion Week.